Microsoft Surface: Designed on Surface

 On January 11, 2016, Microsoft announced a collaboration with POW!
 WOW!.
 It includes a group of artists from around the world that utilizes various Surface devices, such as the Surface Pro 4 and the Surface Book, to create a total of 17 murals.
 The artists are filmed using their Surface devices and explain how they integrate Surface into their workflow.
 The final products are then posted to YouTube that accompanies a post on the Microsoft Devices blog.

 United States Department of Defense

-On February 17, 2016, Microsoft announced that alongside the US Department of Defense's plans to upgrade to Windows 10, that it has approved Surface devices and certified them for use through the Defense Information Systems Agency Unified Capabilities Approved Products List.
+On February 17, 2016, Microsoft announced that alongside the US Department of Defense's plans to upgrade to Windows 10, it has approved Surface devices and certified them for use through the Defense Information Systems Agency Unified Capabilities Approved Products List.
 Surface Book, Surface Pro 4, Surface Pro 3, and Surface 3 have all been approved as Multifunction Mobile Devices, thus meeting the necessary requirements for security and compatibility with other systems.

 Reception

-Reviews of the first-generation Surface RT by critics ranged broadly.
-The hardware received mostly positive reviews, while the software and overall experience were mixed.
-Wired reviewer Mathew Honan stated that while "This is one of the most exciting pieces of hardware I’ve ever used.
-It is extremely well-designed; meticulous even," the tablets are "likely to confuse many of Microsoft’s longtime customers".
-TechCrunch, Matt Buchanan at BuzzFeed, and Gizmodo recommended against purchasing the tablet.
-Gizmodo mentioned issues such as the high price tag and described it as similar but inferior to the iPad, but also praised the hardware saying, "You'll appreciate it every time you pick it up and turn it on.
-It's a simple, joyful experience."
-David Pogue at The New York Times praised the hardware but criticized the software.
-The Verge described the technology as fulfilling the role of a laptop or tablet "half as well as other devices on the market," adding "the whole thing is honestly perplexing."
-Warner Crocker from Gotta Be Mobile described it as "frustratingly confusing."
-Farhad Manjoo of Slate noted that the "shortcomings are puzzling" given how much time Microsoft spent developing the device.
-Neil McAllister has noted the lack of a compelling case to switch from the iPad to a Windows RT device at the same price point, because Apple already has a strong network effect from their app developers and few Windows developers have ported their offerings over to the ARM processor.
-The Surface RT had worse battery life than similar devices.